There is a range of practical help and emotional support available for you if you are living with sight loss.

 Read more about the help that social services can give you to live independently in our Help from Social Services leaflet, part of our Starting Out series:

-Your local social services team can also help you register your sight loss.
-Registering your sight loss with your local authority can make it easier to claim different welfare benefits and other financial and travel concessions, such as a free bus pass or a reduced TV licence fee.
+Your local social services team can also help you register as someone who is sight impaired.
+Registering as sight impaired with your local authority can make it easier to claim different welfare benefits and other financial and travel concessions, such as a free bus pass or a reduced TV licence fee.

 Read more about the benefits and concessions available to people with sight loss: